molgenis/molgenis-service-armadillo/scripts/install/README.md

 # Armadillo as a service installation

-This guide leads you step by step through the process of installing armadillo3 as a service and configuring the components.
+This guide leads you step by step through the process of installing armadillo 3 as a service and configuring the components.

 ## Requirements
 This script requires an systemd service based linux operating system.
-Armadillo3 is tested on the latest LTS release of Ubuntu.
+Armadillo 3 is tested on the latest LTS release of Ubuntu.
 For questions on other linux release you can email molgenis-operations@umcg.nl
 > ## Server resources
 >
 > You need a server or virtual machine to deploy the Armadillo stack.
 The specifications of the resource are the following, depending on the participant size of the cohort you are running.